 We will definitely be back to visit this spring – there is so much more to see and explore at Appleton farms!

 Directions to the farm:

-Though there are several entrances to the farm, we used the Visitor Center parking area.
+Though there are several entrances to the farm, we used the Dairy Store parking area.
 However, the Highland Street parking area provides great access to many of the hiking trails.

 Visitor Center & Dairy Store Parking Area: From Rt.
 128, take Exit 20A, Rt.
 1A North.
 Travel about 6.5 miles north on Rt.
 1A and turn left at the Appleton Farms entrance sign (just after entering Ipswich sign).
 Inside stone gates, follow signs to visitor center or dairy store.
 Address is 219 County Road, Ipswich.

 Waldingfield Rd.
 Parking Area: From Rt.
 128, take Exit 20A, Rt.
 1A North.
 Travel about 7 mi. north on Rt.
 1A and turn left onto Waldingfield Rd. to parking area (20 cars) at street corner.

 Highland St. Parking Area: From Rt.
 128, take Exit 20A, Rt.
 1A North.
 Travel about 4.5 mi. north on Rt.
 1A and turn left onto Cutler Rd.
 Follow for 2.2 mi.
 At intersection with Highland St., turn right, and right again into parking area (20 cars).